 - A family wealth transition plan;

-- A business or farm transition plan to plan the transition or sale of their business or farm to their children or new owners when they retire in a tax-efficient manner; and
+- A business or farm transition plan to plan the transition or sale of your business or farm to your children or new owners when you retire in a tax-efficient manner; and

-- An estate plan to transfer their family assets to the next generation tax-efficiently that also meets their wishes on who gets what and how.
+- An estate plan to transfer your family assets to the next generation tax-efficiently that also meets your wishes on who gets what and how.

 Once all these plans are created, wealth advisors work with your network of professionals, or their network of professionals, to implement the various components of your plan.
-They then meet with them regularly to review and monitor its progress.
+They then meet with you regularly to review and monitor your plan’s progress.

 The plans are revised and updated when needed.
 Wealth advisors touch every aspect of your wealth from growing it, protecting it and transferring it to the next generation.